On the Fredholm Solvability for a Class of Multidimensional Hyperbolic Problems: Fredholm alternative (proof of Theorem )

-\begin{rem} Note that in the course of proving Theorem~2, we applied Theorem~1 with $n=3$.
+\begin{rem} Note that in the course of proving Theorem~\ref{thm:fredh}, we applied Theorem~\ref{thm:criter} with $n=3$.
 This choice is essential: a simple analysis of our argument shows that $n=2$ would not work.
-This is the main motivation of extension of our approach from~\cite{KmRe} made in the current paper. \end{rem}
+This contrasts to the one-dimensional hyperbolic case where $n=2$ makes the job (see \cite{KmRe1,KmRe2}).
+In general, the structure of the regularizer of the problem depends on the number of independent variables: for $m$-dimensional hyperbolic PDEs of kind (\ref{eq:10}) we establish the Fredholm property if we regularize the problem by means of the right regularizer $\sum\limits_{i=0}^{m}(DC^{-1})^iC$ and apply Theorem~\ref{thm:criter} with $n=m+1$. \end{rem}